Embracing Cross-Sector Collaboration in Healthcare Innovation: A Pathway to Health Equity

 Linked Data and Communication Platforms

 Data sharing and effective communication are critical for monitoring progress, making informed decisions, and ensuring accountability within cross-sector collaborations.
-Linked data and communication platforms can facilitate the sharing of information, promoting transparency and fostering collaborative problem-solving.
+Linked data and communication platforms can facilitate information sharing, promoting transparency and fostering collaborative problem-solving.

 Alternative Funding Models for Shared Savings and Prospective Investment

 Innovative funding models are essential for the sustainability of cross-sector collaborations.
-These models may include shared savings arrangements, where the cost savings resulting from the collaboration are shared among the partners, and prospective investment models, where funding is allocated upfront for interventions expected to yield future benefits.
+These models may include shared savings arrangements, where the cost savings resulting from the cooperation are shared among the partners, and prospective investment models, where funding is allocated upfront for interventions expected to yield future benefits.

 Embracing the Future of Cross-Sector Collaboration in Healthcare